 ε2 * (N-1) + z2α/2 * (1-P) (1)

-Where: n - sample size to be calculated; z2α/2 - critical value for the desired confidence level; N - population size; P - proportion of individuals who practice surf in Brazil; ε2: - sampling error.
+Where: n - sample size to be calculated; z2α/2 - critical value for the desired confidence level; N - population size; P - proportion of individuals who practice surfing in Brazil; ε2: - sampling error.

 Assuming such parameters, the result was 62 surfers.
-Thus, 66 surfers on the coast of Paraná were selected.
-All of them having surfed for at least 6 months, of both genders, aged between 18 and 42 years.
+Thus, 66 surfers of both genders from the coast of Paraná were selected.
+All of them have surfed for at least 6 months, and are, aged between 18 and 42.
 Exclusion criteria were peripheral neurological and vascular comorbidities.

 Anthropometric assessment

-The anthropometric assessment was carried out through the measurement of body mass (Kg) on a Magna ® digital scale and height (cm) by using a 2-metre long measuring tape attached to the wall.
-The body mass index (BMI) was calculated by dividing the body mass by the square of the height (Kg/m ²) and classified according to the Ministry of Health (12) as underweight (less than 18.5 Kg/m ²), eutrophic (18.5 to 24.9 kg/m ²), overweight (25 to 29.9 kg/m ²) and obese (greater than 30.0 kg/m ²).
+The anthropometric assessment was carried out through the measurement of body mass (Kg), on a Magna ® digital scale, and height (cm), by using a 2-metre long measuring tape attached to the wall.
+The body mass index (BMI) was calculated by dividing the body mass by the square of the height of participants (Kg/m ²), and classified according to the Ministry of Health (12) as: underweight (less than 18.5 Kg/m ²), eutrophic (18.5 to 24.9 kg/m ²), overweight (25 to 29.9 kg/m ²) and obese (greater than 30.0 kg/m ²).

 Physical Activity Level (IPAQ-International Physical Activity Questionnaire - long form)

-The level of physical activity was measured through personal interview using the IPAQ long form, validated in Brazil by Matsudo et al. (13).
-The instrument assessed the intensity of the activity (walking, moderate activity and vigorous activity) and the time spent performing these activities in the week preceding the assessment.
-The questions referred to their activities at work and at home, within means of transportation, during leisure time and time spent sitting (14).
-The results were calculated in minutes per week, following the recommendations of procedure proposed by the IPAQ Core Group (15).
+The level of physical activity was measured through a personal interview using the IPAQ long form, validated in Brazil by Matsudo et al. (13).
+This instrument assessed the intensity of the activity (walking, moderate activity and vigorous activity) and the time spent performing these activities in the week preceding the assessment.
+The questions referred to their activities at work and at home, such as physical activity on the way to work (for those who walk or ride their bicycles, for example), leisure time and time spent sitting (14).
+The results were calculated in minutes per week, following the procedural recommendations proposed by the IPAQ Core Group (15).
 Thus, individuals were classified according to the criteria of frequency and duration as follows: sedentary, insufficiently active, active and very active.

-The surf practice index
+The surfing practice index

-Each participant was interviewed and reported their surfing category (amateur, recreational or professional), the time of practice of the sport (in years), the weekly frequency of practice (number of days) and the number of hours of daily practice.
-For the analyses, the surf practice index was determined through the following equation: the surf practice index is equal to the number of hours of daily practice, multiplied by the number of days spent surfing in the week multiplied by the number of weeks in the year, multiplied by the number of years of practice.
-Through the result it was possible to classify the study participants according to time spent surfing: little practice (2999 hours/week/year), moderate (between 3000 to 5999 hours/week/year) and intense practice (over 6000 hours/week/year).
+Each participant was interviewed and reported their surfing category (amateur, recreational or professional), time practicing the sport (in years), weekly frequency of practice (number of days) and number of hours of daily practice.
+For the analyses, the surfing practice index was determined through the following equation: the surfing practice index is equal to the number of hours of daily practice, multiplied by the number of days spent surfing in the week, multiplied by the number of weeks in the year, multiplied by the number of years of practice.
+Through the result, it was possible to classify the participants of the study according to time spent surfing: little (2999 hours/week/year), moderate (between 3000 to 5999 hours/week/year) and intense practice (over 6000 hours/week/year).

 Referred Morbidity Survey (RMS)